zachtk/Workshop2/README.md

 MOAR CHANGES!!
 When I'm feeling lonely!
 Sad as I can be...
 All by myself on an uncharted island in an endless sea.
+What keeps me happy, fills me up with glee:
+Those bones in my jaw that don't have a flaw...

+MY SHINY TEETH AND ME!!